web blazonry web development scripts and tutorials

 Baby Name

-Part 2 uses the new format of implementing Google Ads.
+Version 2 uses the new format of implementing Google Ads.
 AdSense help has an overview of the new system.

 Test Performance of Ad Placement